helsingborg-stad/Municipio/documentation/customizer.md

 ## Customizer

 The customizer is extended in Municipio to easily provide css variable manipulation, add view varaibles and implement modifiers regulated by context in a no-code environment.
 All you need is a local install, with acf pro enabled to get going.
+The functionality requires ACF Customizer plugin, which is bundled in the application packages.

+There are three major concepts in the customizer, they are the following:

+- View Variables
+- Filter (Modifier)
+- Css Variable

 ### Adding a css variable